mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 - The target gain advantage on all Strength Ability Checks and Saving Throws
 - The target can use hit dice as if a short rest has been completed

-If there isn't enough room for the target to double its size, it either shatters the environment around it, breaks itself, or becomes restrained.
+If there isn't enough room for the target to double its size, it either shatters the environment around it, breaks itself, or becomes **restrained**.